-Default Management Task Force
+Default Prevention Task Force

-A school's default management task force should include the school's chief executive officer and relevant senior executive officials and representatives from offices other than the financial aid office.
+The Department recommends that a school's default prevention task force be comprised of appropriate senior level school officials including representatives from offices other than the financial aid office.
 The purpose of the default management task force is to:

-- Identify and allocate the personnel and administrative and financial resources necessary to implement the default management plan. - Establish a process to ensure the accuracy of data used to calculate its draft and official cohort default rates. - Provide for a data collection system to track and analyze borrowers who default on their loans.
+- Identify and allocate the personnel and administrative and financial resources necessary to implement the default management plan. - Establish a process to ensure the accuracy of data used to calculate its draft and official cohort default rates.

-• Define evaluation methods, set default reduction targets, conduct an annual comprehensive self-evaluation to reduce defaults, and implement any indicated modifications.
+- Provide for a data collection system to track and analyze borrowers who default on their loans. - Define evaluation methods, set default reduction targets, conduct an annual comprehensive self-evaluation to reduce defaults, and implement any indicated modifications.